-Pursuant to Government Code Section 65583.2(c), any non-vacant sites identified in the prior 5th Housing Element Cycle or vacant sites identified in two or more consecutive planning periods, shall be provided by-right development when at least 20 percent of the units in the proposed development are affordable to lower-income households.
+Pursuant to Government Code Section 65583.2(c), the city will allow by-right development (without discretionary action) for projects proposing 20 percent of the units affordable to lower income households on any non-vacant sites identified in the prior 5th Cycle Housing Element or vacant site identified in two or more consecutive planning periods (4th and 5th cycle) shall be provided by right development when at least 20 percent of the units in the proposed development are affordable to lower income households.
+These provisions apply to Three parcels in site U-1 (APNs 02303039, 02303041, and a portion of 02303044S). will be rezoned to within six months of Housing Element adoption.
+The City will continue to monitor sites moving forward.

 Financing: General Fund Time Frame: Within six months of adoption of the Housing Element.
+These provisions shall take effect upon adoption of the Housing Element.
 Implementation Responsibility: City of Firebaugh Relevant Policies: Policy 1.1, Policy 1.2